We can let circumstances rule us, or we can take charge and rule our lives from within. – Earl Nightingale

 What’s the impact of holding onto this assumption?

 Let’s say for instance that you tell yourself that you can’t do something.

 I can’t be successful because nobody wants to listen to me…

 I can’t be supportive because people always lie to me…

-In this example, you have rules that convinces you that you can’t do something because of such-and-such a reason.
+In this example, you have rules that convinces you that you can’t do something because for such-and-such a reason.
 These two rules are built upon the assumptions that nobody will ever listen to you, and that people always lie to you.
 What you are doing is assuming that everyone is exactly like everybody else and that they will always respond to you in a predictable way.
 Is this a realistic assumption to hold onto?
 Does it make any sense?
 Is it true in all cases and scenarios?

 Is it reasonable to assume that absolutely everyone in the world doesn’t want to listen to you or to your ideas?
 Is it reasonable to assume that everyone will always lie to you?
 Of course not.
 Some people will of course not listen to your ideas, however other people will.
 Some people will lie to you, however, most other people probably won’t.

 The assumptions you are making are feeding your unhelpful psychological rules, and your unhelpful psychological rules are feeding your limiting beliefs, which are likewise directing your daily choices and decisions.
-For this very reason it’s absolutely paramount that you crack-down on the assumptions you are making within each of the psychological rules you identified throughout this process.
-It is these assumptions that are hurting you, and it’s these assumptions you must work through if you desire to make positive changes to your life.
+For this very reason, it’s absolutely paramount that you crack-down on the assumptions you are making within each of the psychological rules you identified throughout this process.
+It is these assumptions that are hurting you, and it’s these assumptions you must work through if you desire to make positive changes in your life.

 Transforming Your Unhelpful Rules